hazwan12/kafka-connect-standalone/README.md

-# Kafka Connect On Prem
+# Kafka Connect Standalone

 ## About The Project
-This repo
+This repo guides

 ## Getting Started